Skip to main content

 Lab tests might be done to find out how much bilirubin is in your blood.
 Bilirubin is the chemical that causes jaundice.
 Problems in the gallbladder, bile ducts, or liver can raise the blood level of bilirubin.

-The doctor may also do tests for albumin, liver enzymes (alkaline phosphatase, AST, ALT, and GGT), and certain other substances in your blood.
-These may be called liver function tests.
+The doctor may also do tests for albumin, liver enzymes (alkaline phosphatase, AST, ALT, and GGT), coagulation studies (PT, PTT, INR) and certain other substances in your blood.
+Some of these tests are called liver function tests.
 They can help diagnose liver, bile duct, or gallbladder disease.

 Tumor markers